 Overtime, I hope to explore many different stones from all over the world and have the opportunity to use them and report on my experiences.
 I hope you find the following information enlightening.
 Should have you have any information to add or input about the items presented, please never hesitate to contact me.

-How a Natural Whetstone Works
+How a Natural Whetstone Works & Natural Whetstone Slurry

 Synthetic vs Natural Whetstones

-Synthetic whetstones are manmade with a synthetic abrasive suspended in a synthetic binding agent.
+Synthetic whetstones are manmade products with a synthetic abrasive suspended in a resin binding agent.
 The abrasive is going to take the form of a grit which is highly uniform and will be easily released from the binding agent.
 This quick release is one of the first distinct differences between the natural and synthetic whetstones.
-Synthetic whetstones will break down much quicker than natural whetstones but will also create their slurry much easier.
+Synthetic whetstones will typically break down much quicker than natural whetstones but will also create their slurry much easier.

-Why use Natural Whetones?
+Why use Natural Whetstones?

 Additionally, the binder in natural stones is compressed and much stronger than those of synthetic stones.
-A natural stone will last much longer and dish out slower.
+A natural stone will last much longer and dish out slower than most synthetic stones.
 A nice quality bench sized natural stone should last the average user a lifetime if not be passed along for multiple lifetimes.

 There is also something to be said for the history of using natural stones.
 If you are someone who appreciates traditional methods and how it connects us to our collective pasts, natural stones have a special place.
 The smell of earth they release, the traditions and methods associated with them can be a very fulfilling experience.
 It is a personal choice though and not for everyone, but if it intrigues you, I suggest you try one out and have a chance to experience it.